Nadal eyes 10th French Open with injury misery in mind - Capital Sports

 But, from a seemingly fruitless position, he then engineered one of the sport’s most remarkable seasons.

-“It’s true that 10 is a beautiful number, but actually my favourite is nine,” said Nadal, the nine-time champion at Roland Garros.
+“It’s true that 10 is a beautiful number, but actually my favourite is nine,” said Nadal, the nine-time champion at Roland Garros who faces 2015 winner Stan Wawrinka in the final.

 “For sure if it becomes 10 it will be my favourite.